Wendell (footballer, born 1993): Porto

 On 19 August 2021, Wendell signed a four-year contract with Primeira Liga club Porto, for a reported fee of €4 million.
 He made his debut nine days later, replacing Chancel Mbemba in the 86th minute of a 3-0 home win over Arouca.
 On 2 October, Wendell scored his first goal for the Estádio do Dragão side, in a 2-1 home win over Paços de Ferreira.
 He was sent off on 7 December in a UEFA Champions League 2–1 group stage loss at home to Atlético Madrid for an arm in the face of Matheus Cunha, only seven minutes after coming on as a substitute for Zaidu Sanusi.
 He finished his first season with a league and Taça de Portugal double, though he started at left-back less often than the Nigerian.

 Wendell scored in a 4–0 home win over Vizela to help Porto advance to the knockout stages of the Taça da Liga on 16 December 2022, and on 28 January he assisted the opening goal by Stephen Eustáquio in a 2–0 win over Sporting CP in the final at the Estádio Dr. Magalhães Pessoa.
 On the first day of the 2023–24 Primeira Liga, he scored the winning goal in a 2–1 comeback win away to Moreirense, but was sent off in added time.
 It was his second consecutive red card, following one in the 2023 Taça de Portugal final victory over Braga; he missed the 2023 Supertaça Cândido de Oliveira as a result of that suspension.

 On 20 January 2024, Wendell scored twice in a 4–0 home win over Moreirense, adding another goal on 3 March in a 5–0 victory against title rivals Benfica in O Clássico.
 He reflected that the latter match was the best moment of his first 100 games for Porto.

 São Paulo

 On 6 January 2025, Wendell signed a pre-contract with São Paulo FC, and was originally expected to arrive in July 2025.
-However, after the arrival of São Paulo players William Gomes and Moreira to Porto, Wendell's immediate release to the Brazilian club was agreed, being officially announced on 4 February.
+However, after the arrival of São Paulo players William Gomes and João Moreira to Porto, his immediate release to the Brazilian club was agreed, being officially announced on 4 February.

 International career

 Wendell got his first call-up to the senior Brazil side for 2018 FIFA World Cup qualifiers against Bolivia and Venezuela in October 2016, replacing Marcelo.
 He did not make his debut until 23 March 2024, when he played in a 1–0 friendly win over England at Wembley Stadium.

+Wendell was called up for the 2024 Copa América in the United States.
+In the opening goalless draw against Costa Rica, Guilherme Arana played at left back, with Wendell replacing him for a win over Paraguay and draw with Colombia.
+Arana returned for the quarter-final penalty shootout loss to Uruguay.